Updated: Nov 14, 2022

 With the likes of Kevin De Bruyne, Eden Hazard, and Romelu Lukaku, they certainly have the players to make this dream a reality.

-De Bruyne has had yet another incredible season at the heart of the Manchester City midfield, contributing 33 goals and assists.
+De Bruyne had yet another incredible season last term at the heart of the Manchester City midfield, contributing 33 goals and assists, and he has been performing well this campaign also.

-Although Lukaku has struggled on his return to Chelsea this season, and Hazard has been plagued by injury in recent years, come the World Cup they will look to be the nation’s inspiration in attack.
+Although Lukaku struggled on his return to Chelsea last season, and Hazard has been plagued by injury in recent years, come the World Cup they will look to be the nation’s inspiration in attack.

 Belgium Team Odds To Win World Cup

-Although they are not the favourites to win the competition, Belgium is up there with the best and is priced at 12/1 (+1200) to lift the trophy, making them seventh favourites to go all the way.
+Although they are not the favourites to win the competition, Belgium is up there with the best and is priced at 16/1 (+1600) to lift the trophy, making them eighth favourites to go all the way.

 They sit behind the likes of Brazil, France, and England who are some of the best teams in world football with a rich history in international competitions.